ENQUIRE

 The proposed solution to South Australia’s economic crisis was the establishment of an Adelaide Assay Office that would purchase gold from the Victorian fields at a higher price than paid in Melbourne.
 And that would strike gold ingots that could be exchanged for banknotes at a set rate.
 And could used by the banks to back their note currency as though they were sovereigns.

-There is little doubt that Governor Young had exceeded his powers by opening what was effectively a mint that had no sanction from the Home Office in London.
 To validate their actions in circumventing Royal protocols, the South Australian Legislators found a loophole in the Government’s regulations and passed the Bullion Act, that allowed them to create their own mint and strike the ingots.

 The Bullion Act No 1 of 1852 has a record unique in Australian history.
 A special session of Parliament was convened to consider it.
 Parliament met at noon on the 28 January 1852.
 The Bill was read and promptly passed three readings and was then forwarded to the Lieutenant Governor and immediately received his assent.
 It was one of the quickest pieces of legislation on record, with the whole proceedings taking less than two hours.